 The LP Foundation donates approximately $500,000 annually through five programs:

-The LP Foundation supports 501(c)(3) nonprofit organizations and public schools that fall within our giving categories which are assessed annually by LP’s Executive Team.
+To support LP’s hometown in Nashville, Tennessee, the LP Foundation supports 501(c)(3) nonprofit organizations and public schools that fall within our giving categories which are assessed annually by LP’s Executive Team.
 These giving areas include programs that provide new homes and home repairs to those in need, environmental programs primarily focused on forests, public STEM education, and causes that support diversity, equity, and inclusion.
 Grants and sponsorships are awarded by the LP Foundation’s seven-member Board of Trustees annually and approved on the basis of merit and alignment with our giving areas.
+To learn more about the application process, click here.

 The LP Foundation helps communities through financial support from the Employee Giving Match program.
 Since 2013, LP employees personally contributed more than $400,000 to charitable organizations and educational institutions across North America, for which the LP Foundation provided matching gifts totaling more than $800,000.
 The program enables employees to choose how they play their part in ensuring that communities benefit from LP’s presence.
 Employee charitable donations are matched up to $1,000 per individual per year, with a minimum match per transaction of $20.